Safety Questionnaire

 C. only mares are allowed on the battle field

-D. mares and geldings are strongly encouraged, stallions participate if
+D. mares and geldings are strongly encouraged, stallions

 the battalion commander okays it